Haixiang6123/react-hot-loader-error/README.md

 # hot-reload-error

-A minimum example of using hot-reload-loader for async component/code split/dynamic import component.
+A minimum demo for [this Issue](https://github.com/gaearon/react-hot-loader/issues/1606).

 ## how to run